architdate/drivedl/README.md

 Adding an argument `--skip` to your command will skip existing files and not redownload them.
 - By default the behaviour is to download everything without skipping.

+## Assigning extra processes:

+Adding an argument `--proc` followed by an integer of processes to assign the application will spawn the specified processes to do the download
+- Example: `--proc 10` for 10 processes

+## Downloading using process map instead of an iterated map:

+Adding an argument `--noiter` tells the program to download via `process.map` instead of `process.imap_unordered`.
+This lets you download faster with the drawback of no process bar being shown because of no iterable item.
+Recommended to be used if speed is of essence.

 ## Add extra accounts:

 Run the following command to add a new account.
 (Adding an account means that it will also be searched when using drivedl)